+Item Specification/Restriction

-Item Specification/Restriction Α Length of front sight tunnel 50mm/2 in. В Diameter of front sight tunnel 25mm/1 in. С Distance from center of the front sight ring or top of post to center of bore either directly above or offset.
-60mm/2.4 in.
-D Depth of fore-end 120 mm/4.7 in.
+Α Length of front sight tunnel 50mm/2 in.

+В Diameter of front sight tunnel 25mm/1 in.

+С Distance from center of the front sight ring or top of post to center of bore either directly above or offset.
+80 mm/2.4 in.

+D Depth of fore-end 140 mm/4.7 in.

 E Lowest point of pistol grip 160mm/6.4 in.

-G Depth of curve of butt-plate (no hook butt-plate permitted) 20mm/0.8 in. Н Heel to toe length of butt-plate 153mm/6.1 in.
-I Total thickness of fore-end 60mm/2.4 in.
+G Depth of curve of butt-plate (no hook butt-plate permitted) 20mm/0.8 in.

+н Heel to toe length of butt-plate 153mm/6.1 in. ı Total thickness of fore-end 60mm/2.4 in.
 J1 Maximum distance (horizontal) of cheek piece from a vertical plane through the centerline of barrel 40mm/1.6 in.
-J2 Maximum distance of any part of the pistol grip from a vertical line through the center line of the barrel 60mm К Offset of the butt plate as measured from the left or right edge of the butt-plate to the butt-stock center (see note K below) 30 mm/1.2 in.
-L Trigger weight Fre Free М Weight with sights (If the rifle is used in one or more positions with a removable fore-end and hand stop, it must be weighed as configured for the position where it weighs the most.)
+J2 Maximum distance of any part of the pistol grip from a vertical line through the center line of the barrel 60mm K Offset of the butt plate as measured from the left or right edge of the butt-plate to the butt-stock center (see note K below) 30 mm/1.2 in.
+L Trigger weight Free М Weight with sights (If the rifle is used in one or more positions with a removable fore-end and hand stop, it must be weighed as configured for the position where it weighs the most.)
 5.5kg/12.125 lbs.
-N The front sight may not extend beyond the muzzle of the muzzle (barrel weight, sight extends to be a sight of the muzzle).
-0 Total length of the Air Rifle system (from end of barrel or extension to rear end of the action or system) 850mm/33.46 in.
+N The front sight may not extend beyond the muzzle of the rifle or of any extension to the muzzle (barrel weight, sight extension) 0 Total length of the Air Rifle system (from end of barrel or extension to rear end of the action or system) 850mm/33.46 in. Р Maximum height of weights behind rear sight 60mm/2.4 in.
+Q Maximum height of weights between the front and rear sights 30mm/1.2 in.